bullenweg/bullenweg.github.io/README.md

 > The Foundation also licensed the name WordPress to the non-profit WordPress.org, which runs a website that facilitates access to WordPress-related software.

+Later that day, Matt updates the post to remove "non-profit" and Neil Peretz describes "non-profit" as a typo:

+> I believe there was a typo in the post.
+If you read this thread you'll see a note below from Matt yesterday that the post was corrected. ~[neilperetz on Hacker News](https://news.ycombinator.com/item?id=41794022)

 #### Bans access to WordPress.org for anyone affiliated with WP Engine

 To [log in to WordPress.org](https://web.archive.org/web/20241009053305/https://login.wordpress.org/) a user must certify that they have no association with WP Engine.